dfinity/ic/rs/consensus/src/ecdsa/spec.md

     source_height: Height
     // height at which the construction of the transcript was initiated, i.e., the height
-    // at the correspnding transcript param was added to the quadruples_under_construction
+    // at the corresponding transcript param was added to the quadruples_under_construction
     // field in the ECDSA payload